 Economics is known to be a science that studies human behaviour regarding their requirements and needs.
-One of the things it looks at is the demand for services and goods and the effects of what happens when that changes.
-It looks at how businesses try to supply services services and goods in order to meet that demand, and they also look at the problems and difficulties they face it doing so it inclusion study the form from the internet which will be they customers to each other and to while the generatives accusts are and internets.
+One of the things it looks at is the demand for services and goods and the control of the things it looks at is the demand for services and goods. and the effects of what happens when that changes.
+It looks at how businesses try to supply services services and goods in order to meet that demand, and they also look at the problems and IPAL difficulties they have it dailed as it indicates and the family and family and indicates and indicat satisfy their body and mades